 It is also very good to have a Map with you, when travelling into new territory.

-As a Birth Cartographer I provide Informed Birth Preparation, creating a Birth Map.
+As a Birth Cartographer I advocate Informed Birth Preparation, through the creation of a Birth Map.
 A Birth Map contains your Informed Decisions, and is used by your support team and medical care providers.

 A doula, or Mentor, can provide Continuity of Support as you await your baby, through your Fourth Trimester and even onto your Baby's First Birthday.